wilkar1/demo-stibo/readme.md

 There is a [test](src/test/java/com/stibo/demo/report/service/ReportServiceTest.java) setup, which can be used to exercise the service call.

 The deliveries are split into 3 levels.
+You do not have to support all levels at the same time, it is just a way of splitting the assignment in parts, to set goals during the development.
 The added content from the previous level is in __bold__.

 Notice, that the method should return the content of the tables shown below.
 The above mentioned endpoint converts it to csv.